CONTACT INFO

 Bring learning to life!

-As part of the OWU Connection Grants, Theory to Practice grants empower the OWU community to explore deeper, increase community impact, travel farther, and dive into the professional world.
+As part of the OWU Connection Grants, Theory to Practice Grants empower the OWU community to explore deeper, increase community impact, travel further, and dive into the professional world.

 Any topic.
 Anywhere.
 Design your own project, write your proposal, and get OWU funding.